kahnwong/pgconn/README.md

 # pgconn

 `pgcli` wrapper to connect to PostgreSQL database specified in `db.yaml`.
-Proxy/tunnel connections are automatically created and killed when pgcli is exited.
+Proxy/tunnel connection is automatically created and killed when pgcli is exited.

 ## Pre-requisites